Humpty Doo

 An assessment of population growth drivers in Humpty Doo reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the estimated population for the Humpty Doo statistical area (Lv2) is around 4,976.
-This figure reflects an increase of 663 people since the 2021 Census, which reported a population of 4,313.
-The change was inferred from AreaSearch's estimation of the resident population at 4,958 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 26 validated new addresses since the Census date.
-The population density ratio is 69 persons per square kilometer.
-The area's growth rate of 15.4% since the 2021 census exceeded both the SA4 region (9.6%) and the metropolitan area, marking it as a growth leader in the region.
-Natural growth contributed approximately 63.0% of overall population gains during recent periods.
+As of Feb 2026, the population of the suburb of Humpty Doo is estimated at around 4,976.
+This reflects an increase of 663 people since the 2021 Census, which reported a population of 4,313.
+The change is inferred from the resident population of 4,958 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 26 validated new addresses since the Census date.
+This level of population equates to a density ratio of 69 persons per square kilometer.
+Humpty Doo's growth rate of 15.4% since the 2021 census exceeded the SA4 region (9.6%) and Greater Darwin, marking it as a growth leader in the region.
+Population growth was primarily driven by natural growth contributing approximately 63.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and post-2032 growth estimation, AreaSearch applies growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Based on aggregated SA2-level projections, an above median population growth is projected for statistical areas across the nation.
-The Humpty Doo (SA2) is expected to increase by 678 persons to 2041, reflecting a total increase of 9.6% over the 17 years.
+For areas not covered by this data and post-2032 estimates, AreaSearch applies growth rates by age cohort to each area, provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Considering projected demographic shifts, an above median population growth is projected for statistical areas across the nation, with the suburb of Humpty Doo expected to increase by 674 persons to 2041, reflecting a total increase of 9.5% over the 17 years.

 Frequently Asked Questions - Population